 - All fibroids may be treated at the same time.

-- It does not cause bone-thinning (osteopenia) or the other serious side effects associated with GnRH-a therapy.
+- It does not cause low bone density or the other serious side effects associated with GnRH-a therapy.

 Disadvantages of UFE include: